piyushgupta04/project-01/README.md

-# Wanderlust - Travel & Stay Listings
+# Roamify - Travel & Stay Listings

 ![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)
 ![Version: 1.0.0](https://img.shields.io/badge/version-1.0.0-brightgreen.svg)

-Wanderlust is a full-featured web application that allows users to discover, share, and book unique accommodations around the world.
+Roamify is a full-featured web application that allows users to discover, share, and book unique accommodations around the world.
 It provides a platform for users to list their own properties and for travelers to find their perfect stay.

 ## ✨ Features